 Radiation Safety Classroom Training - Contact EHS 646-1762

 The Dartmouth College Institutional Biosafety Committee - Subcommittee for Clinical Gene Transfer (IBC-SCGT) is a multidisciplinary committee charged with the review of clinical protocols involving gene transfer as defined in the NIH Guidelines For Research Involving Recombinant Or Synthetic Nucleic Acid Molecules, March 2013.
-This will include, (1) review of the scientific principles and objectives of the clinical gene transfer protocol; (2) review of the protocol for concerns of the safety of personnel, the community, and the environment and (3) review to determine whether all appropriate requirements as stated in the NIH Guidelines have been fulfilled prior to initiation of the protocol.
-The sub-committee has the authority to approve, require modifications in, or disapprove all research activities that fall within its jurisdiction.
+This sub-committee reports to the Dartmouth Institutional Biosafety Committee (IBC) and the Committee for Protection of Human Subjects (CPHS), the Institutional Review Board (IRB) at Dartmouth.
+The IBC-SCBT has the authority to approve, require modifications, or disapprove all research activities that fall within its jurisdiction.
 All new clinical gene transfer protocols and amendments to existing protocols are subject to review by the sub-committee.
-This sub-committee reports to the Dartmouth Institutional Biosafety Committee and the Committee for Protection of Human Subjects (CPHS), the IRB at Dartmouth.

 Refer to the IBC-SCGT ByLaws to learn more about the subcommittee review and oversight process and the scope of the committee's oversight.

-Refer to the Local SOP and complete all required information, then submit this SOP, along with all other protocol documentation, for IBC-SCGT review.
+c.
+Completed Local Standard Operating Procedure (SOP) for conducting a clinical gene transfer research protocol.
 This is a required document by the IBC-SCGT to analyze the risks associated with the potential study hazards.

 Refer to the NIH Guidelines for the regulations regarding protocol submission (Appendix M) to the Recombinant DNA Advisory Committee (RAC), as well as the responsibilities for all primary investigators.